Frequent Questions

 At this stage, student will be required to complete enrollment application form (here >>>) and provide documents for initial consideration by our company.
 After application details and document screening, student will be contacted for the initial interview to check his knowledge of English.
 Our requirements are simple: high school diploma (or higher), English knowledge on upper-intermediate level or better, international passport and good health with no disqualifying conditions (see full list of enrollment requirements here >>>) Once all requirements are satisfied, the student will be furnished with the flight training agreement, visa support paperwork, preliminary aviation training study materials.
 (Aerocadet will provide comprehensive administrative support for this stage of the program).

-After arrival in Romania at our partner FPT’s training center located in Tuzla Regional Airfield, a student will undergo an EASA Class 1 pilot medical examination.
+After arrival in Tuzla, Romania (review the Campus and Accommodation details here >>>) at our partner FTP’s training center located in Tuzla Regional Airfield, a student will undergo an EASA Class 1 pilot medical examination.
 Following this, the student will begin both theoretical and practical training, combining ground school with flight training.
-The FPT aims to provide at least 3-4 hours of ground school daily, along with 2-3 hours of flight training to ensure a comprehensive learning experience.
+The FTP aims to provide at least 3-4 hours of ground school daily, along with 2-3 hours of flight training to ensure a comprehensive learning experience.
 The campus life in Tulza, Romania is one of the most comfortable and luxurious options availble to any student, in a nice hotel, right by the Black Sea.
 Review more details on the campus life here >>>

 The flight training segment is structured into distinct phases: Private Pilot, Instrument, and ATPL training (EASA skips the CPL phase and progresses directly to a restricted, or "Frozen" ATPL).
 Each stage grants the student a progressively higher aeronautical license and qualification.
 Upon completing this phase, the student will be fully certified as a Commercial Pilot, holding an EASA/ICAO ATPL "Frozen" license, with ratings to operate single-engine, multi-engine, and multi-crew aircraft in both visual (VMC) and instrument meteorological (IMC) conditions.
 This phase will consist of 196 flight hours, 38 simulator hours and 750 academic hours.
+Due to optimal weather, all year around in Tuzla, South Romania, flight training is fast: PPL takes 6-8 weeks!

 Students who completed phase 2 of the training program with the required standard of airmanship (see standards outlined in a highlighted "Terms and Conditions" box below), safety and English proficiency, will then proceed to obtaining his/her Certified Flight Instructor license.
 This license is necessary to facilitate the internship phase of our program, which would afford the student an opportunity to work as a flight instructors and build valuable flight time, as well as get paid for this work.
 This phase will consist of 30 flight hours, and 125 academic hours.